Eat your way to healthier sperms!!! Foods from the Indian kitchen aid in sperm health.

 While women use fenugreek for improving the quality of hair, and to reduce the intensity of menstrual cramps, men can use fenugreek to improve their fertility.
 Fenugreek helps improve the testosterone levels in men, enhances libido, improves mood and also improves sperm count.

-Add it your dal or soak in water and have it as a daily morning beverage, and you could see a significant improvement in the way you perform.
+Add it to your dal or soak in water and have it as a daily morning beverage, and you could see a significant improvement in the way you perform.

 Now, you must have been looking for this one since you started reading the list.
 Ashwagandha has been used for ages to treat fertility problems, but recent research has shown ashwagandha to increase sperm production in men by a whopping 167%.